 English 423.
 (Formerly English 43.)
 Milton and the Puritan Period.
+Two hours.

-Two poetry; development of his genius; the great epic Paradise Lost and its interpretation; Paradise Regained and Samson Agonistes; other writers of the period and their writings.
+The Puritan background; life of Milton as it affected his writings; his earlier poetry; development of his genius; the great epic Paradise Lost and its interpretation; Paradise Regained and Samson Agonistes; other writers of the period and their writings.